It is possible to participate in the CAMS project by:

 - Adding a camera to an existing network, if you are within about 150 km (100 miles) from existing CAMS cameras.
 Contact your local network coordinator.

 - Starting a new network, if you have another person at 40-150 km distance to triangulate with.
 Contact Dr. Peter Jenniskens.

 Parts needed (Vendors listed below show the materials needed.
 Other vendors will sell the same materials, possibly less expensive; Also, be aware that specifications will change over time and these are just guidelines):

 1. Computer: A dedicated (multicore) PC desktop or laptop running windows 7 or higher.
-Best a quad-core i7 proessor with at least 1 Tbyte of hard disk storage.
+Best a quad-core i7 proessor with at least 1 Terrabyte of hard disk storage.
 An i7 can handle 16 or 20 cameras.
 An i5 can handle up to 8 cameras.

 4. Camera: There are two choices: the 1/2 inch sensor diameter Watec WAT-902H2 Ultimate camera or the 1/3 inch sensor diameter Sony ExView HAD CCD II (with Sony Effio-E dignital signal procesor and no IR cut-off filter).
 Note: do not choose the Super HAD CCD II.
 The Watec is more sensitive but also much more expensive.
 When used with the right lens, the 1/3 inch cameras can produce good data that can match the Watec under certain circumstances.

 8. Camera housing: A weather proof box with glass window and support struts to mount the cameras the the correct angles inside the box (for 4-16 cameras) or a smaller video security camera housing (1-2 cameras), or place the cameras in a dark room behind window (1-4 cameras).